 Now that you are knowledgeable of how to create System Restore Points and that you have to create them every time you are doing something major on your system or you are just playing around with something , lets’ see how exactly you can use it to reverse any potential system errors.

-So one sunny day you decide to install this new software that everyone is talking about, but the worst happens and you see that something is terribly wrong with your system and you want to restore it to an early restore point.
+So one sunny day you decide to install this new software that everyone is talking about.
+Unfortunately the worst happens and you see that something is terribly wrong with your system.
+You have to restore it to an early restore point, so your computer can start running again.

 First you will start by navigating again to the System Protection tab and click System Restore